 Debt Obligations.
 Since 1980, the Authority issued \$1,256,215,000 of its general obligation bonds to provide the Board with moneys for operating purposes, school rehabilitation and school construction purposes, working cash purposes and to refinance short-term debt obligations and to refund outstanding bonds of the Authority.
-See APPENDIX A - "Audited Financial Statements for Fiscal Year 2008," for a more complete description of the uses of the proceeds of the various series of bonds issued by the Authority.
-As of the date of this Official Statement, there are no bonds outstanding, net of bonds defeased.
-For additional information, see "BOARD OF EDUCATION OF THE CITY OF CHICAGO - Outstanding Debt Obligations - Board's Overlapping Debt Schedule."
+As of the date of this Official Statement, there are no Authority bonds outstanding.